-If you experience any complications, the most common of which is infection, you’ll need to treat it.
-This can be a source of additional expense, including the costs for medications and doctor’s visits.
+If you experience any complications, the most common of which is an infection, you’ll need to treat it.
+This can be an additional expense, such as the costs for medications and doctor visits.

-If you’re waiting for your hair transplant or are unable to afford it, there are several nonsurgical alternatives you can use in the meantime.
+If you’re waiting for your hair transplant or are unable to afford one, there are several nonsurgical alternatives you could use in the meantime.
 These remedies aren’t as effective, but they can help.

 Alternatives to hair transplants include:

-- Finasteride (Propecia) tablets, which can provide results in treating male and female pattern baldness between three to six months of continual use.
+- Finasteride (Propecia) tablets, which can provide results in treating male and female pattern baldness between 3 to 6 months of continual use.

 - Low-level laser therapy, which can treat hair loss in both genders by stimulating cellular activity.
 It promotes hair retention and can strengthen weak hair.

 See a doctor if you’re concerned about hair loss.
 They can refer you to a specialist who can evaluate your hair and recommend the best treatment.
 Over-the-counter (OTC) and prescription medications may slow hair loss.